Subsidizing construction of charging stations possibly a cheaper way to reach US sales goals than tax incentives.

 The egg: Electric vehicle charging could use a policy boost

-By contributing to sales of nearly half the electric vehicles sold during the research period, some would consider the tax policy a success.
+By contributing to sales of nearly half the electric vehicles sold!
+All during the research period, some would consider the tax policy a success.
 Tong and Li take another view.

-The researchers maintain the money, which amounted to some $1.05 billion in subsidies, could have been used to build more than 60,000 charging stations instead of giving it to electric vehicle consumers.
-That number of potential charging stations is significant; it represents about half the total number of gasoline stations in the United States.
+The researchers maintain the money, which amounted to some $1.05 billion in subsidies, could have been used to build more than 60,000 charging stations.
+That’s instead of giving it to electric vehicle consumers.
+That number of potential charging stations is significant.
+Because it represents about half the total number of gasoline stations in the United States.

-Moreover, based on their analysis, Tong, Li and their research colleagues say, 60,000 new charging stations could have led to five times more electric vehicles sold.
+Moreover, based on their analysis, Tong, Li and their research colleagues say, 60,000 – 100,000 new charging stations are needed.
+It will lead to five times more electric vehicles sold.